raymondji/commitstack/README.md

 Stacking branches is natively supported in Git, and has been made better with recent additions like [`--update-refs`](https://andrewlock.net/working-with-stacked-branches-in-git-is-easier-with-update-refs/).
 If you stack infrequently, I think the Git CLI provides a good enough out-of-the-box experience.

-However, if you make it a priority to create small PRs, then stacking frequently can be immensely helpful.
-In that case, I think the out-of-the-box experience falls short:
+However, if you stack frequently (or would like to, e.g. to create small PRs), I think the out-of-the-box experience falls short:

 - Keeping track of which branches are stacked together, and in which order, is left to the user.
-If you modify your branches into some degenerate stack, it's up to you to A) figure out there's even a problem and B) reconcile your branches.
+If you modify your branches into some degenerate stack, it's also on you to figure out there's even a problem.
-- It's not clear how to push all branches in a stack except listing them out individually
+- It's not clear how to push all branches in a stack except listing them out individually.
 - Once you've pushed your branches, you also need to manually set the target branches on Gitlab/Github.
 If you want to give reviewers context about other PRs in the stack, that's manual too.

 You can make things better with a lot of [git fu and custom git aliases](https://www.codetinkerer.com/2023/10/01/stacked-branches-with-vanilla-git.html), which I did too for a long time.
 Some things were still hard to automate, and eventually I rewrote my aliases/scripts into `git stack`.